THE CHALLENGE – TO INTEGRATE FABRIC INTO CONVENTIONAL BUILDING DESIGN

 Despite the remote location, transport costs were kept to a minimum due to the low transport volume and bulk of the individual components that make up a structure.

-PVC TENSION MEMBRANE STRUCTURE
+COATED PES TENSION MEMBRANE STRUCTURE

 Great Barrier Island, New Zealand